Research & Evaluation

 Who can submit an application to conduct research?

-Applications to conduct research that will benefit students and the district, either directly or indirectly, will be accepted from individuals completing degree programs, university or college faculty members, institutions, agencies, foundation, and various levels of government.
+Applications to conduct research that will benefit students and the district, either directly or indirectly, will be accepted from individuals completing degree programs, university or college faculty members, institutions, agencies, foundations, and various levels of government.

 What are the research review criteria?